top of page

 Arashiyama is best for nature lovers.

-Kyoto Station is best for short stays and easy transfers.
+Kyoto Station is best for short stays or easy travelling.

 1. Downtown & Gion